 1: Vote On It

 For a Sole Proprietorship with no employees, closing a business is as simple as starting one.
 Close up shop, pay off your debts, and let your customers and vendors know.
 However, if you have partners (even silent ones) or you own a C Corporation or LLC, you should have documented the method of closing in your business’s partnership or operating agreement.
 The first step must involve getting everyone to agree on the closure.
 You need to hold a formal vote, documented in the meeting’s minutes, with signatures from all partners and board members.

 In addition, if the business is a corporation and has issued shares, two-thirds of the voting shares must agree on closure.
 LLC rules vary by state, so check with the states where you have business locations for requirements for who needs to agree to closure.

 2: Filing the Paperwork

 After an official vote for dissolution, you must file the proper forms with the Secretary of State’s office in the state where your business was formed.
 Similar to filing Articles of Organization or Articles of Incorporation when you started your business, to close your business, you must now file papers called Articles of Dissolution (also called Certificate of Termination or Certificate of Dissolution).
 If you fail to complete this step, your business is still open in the eyes of the state, and you still must file the required annual paperwork and pay any fees.

 What if you have locations in other states?
 Doing business in another state means you have filed for a foreign qualification in that state.
 Foreign qualification is required when:

 - The business has a physical presence (office space, warehouse, or retail store) in the state.

-- You or your staff has conducted in-person meetings with clients or customers in the state.
+- You or your staff have conducted in-person meetings with clients or customers in the state.

-- Your business is structured as a limited liability company (LLC), corporation, or a limited partnership (LP).
+- Your business is structured as a Limited Liability Company (LLC), C Corporation, or a Limited Partnership (LP).

 - Your business has employees living/working in the state.